FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contracts_to_java.md

 public class HelloWorld extends Contract {
     / / constructor
     protected HelloWorld(String contractAddress, Client client, CryptoKeyPair credential);
     / / Obtain the code of the contract according to the CryptoSuite.
-If the code is the national secret, return the code of the national secret. public static String getBinary(CryptoSuite cryptoSuite);
+If the code is the national secret, return the code of the national secret public static String getBinary(CryptoSuite cryptoSuite);
     / / Get the ABI json string of the contract public static String getABI();